 MEMORANDUM FOR JAMES A. WILLIAMS

 FROM: Pamela J. Gardiner /s/ Pamela J. Gardiner

 Deputy Inspector General for Audit

-In response to your request, the Defense Contract Audit Agency (DCAA) audited the contractor's January 2000 certified final indirect cost rate proposal and related books and records for reimbursement of Fiscal Year 1999 incurred costs.
+In response to your request, the Defense Contract Audit Agency (DCAA) audited the contractor's March 1999 incurred cost submission and related books and records for reimbursement of Fiscal Year 1998 incurred costs.
 DCAA performed sufficient audit tests to obtain reasonable assurance about whether the proposal is free of material misstatement.

 The information in this report should not be used for purposes other than that intended without prior consultation with the Treasury Inspector General for Tax Administration regarding its applicability.